Axtone13/kueski_code_challenge/README.md

 #### Contributing
 Contributions are welcome.
 Please open an issue or a pull request to discuss any changes you would like to make.

-#### License
-This project is licensed under the MIT License.
-See the LICENSE file for more details.